sweetsoftware/Ares/README.md

 -p add this flag to make the agent persistent by default
 ```

-Build agents are stored in server/agents/.
+Built agents are stored in server/agents/.

 ### Supported agent commands